-- If you have not already done so, carry out the instructions in "Preliminary Disassembly" on page 75. - 2.
-At the front of the PMU, unplug the output power cable(s) 1 and system control bus loom 2, and move them to one side. - 3.
-Loosen the screw securing the retaining clamps 3 and rotate the clamps through 90° to clear the module. - 4.
-Slide the PMU out of the subrack, taking care not to damage any of the cables.

-- 1. Slide the replacement PMU into the subrack and secure it with the retaining clamps. - Reconnect all the front and rear panel cables previously disconnected.
-Connect the DC power cables on the rear panel as shown in Figure 4.7 on page 51.
+- Removal 1.
+If you have not already done so, carry out the instructions in "Preliminary Disassembly" on page 78.
+2. At the front of the PMU, unplug the output power cable(s) 1 and system control bus loom O, and move them to one side.
+3. Loosen the screw securing the retaining clamps 3 and rotate the clamps through 90° to clear the module.
+4. Slide the PMU out of the subrack, taking care not to damage any of the cables.
+(3) (obscured) Refitting Slide the replacement PMU into the subrack and secure it with the 1. retaining clamps.
+2. Reconnect all the front and rear panel cables previously disconnected. - 2.
+Reconnect all the front and fear panel cables previously disconnected.
+Connect the DC power cables on the rear panel as shown in Figure 3.7 on page 51.
+Tighten the screws to a torque of 18-20 lbf in $(2-2.25 \text{ N} \cdot \text{m})$.
 Ensure the front panel cables are retained by the cable retaining clips in the top of the subrack.

-Note

-If you need to remove any front panel cables, simply pull the front of the cable retaining clip down and then slide it out from the subrack until it reaches the end of its travel.
+Note If you need to remove any front panel cables, simply pull the front of the cable retaining clip down and then slide it out from the subrack until it reaches the end of its travel.

-3. Carry out the instructions in "Final Reassembly" on page 88.
+3. Carry out the instructions in "Final Reassembly" on page 97.